Condo/ HOA Management FAQ's

 I am newly elected to the board...what now?

 Here is a great article from the WA State Community Association's Institute that can provide you with more information about your responsibilities as a board member: http://blog.wscai.org/2011/04/28/and-you-are-now-on-the-board%E2%80%A6/

 What are the main duties of the Board of Directors?

 The main objective for the Board is to protect, maintain, and enhance the property and property values of your homes.
 In order to do this, the Board of Directors need to understand the governing documents, have good business judgment, and be reasonable in conflict resolution.
 They must also have a maintenance schedule and be aware of legal requirements.
 They need to communicate with management and homeowners and effectively enforce rules.

 When I have an issue with a neighbor, who do I contact?

-It’s important that you address your issue directly to the board of directors via a written notice.
+If you cannot resolve it directly with your neighbor, you may address your issue directly to the board of directors via a written notice.
 This can be accomplished by writing a letter or sending an email to the Property Manager at Bell-Anderson.
 They can assist you.
 The issue will be put on the agenda for the next board meeting for the board to address.
 This is the most efficient way to get an issue addressed.
 Please do not contact the board directly.

 Where can I get a copy of my association's CC&R’s and Bylaws?

-You can get a copy of the documents from HomeWise Docs or you can log in to your webpage on the Bell-Anderson website here if your Board has authorized posting them there.
-If you are having problems with either of these you can also contact your property manager.
+You can order a copy of the documents from HomeWise Docs or you can log in to your free HOA/Condo Owner Portal on the Bell-Anderson website if your Board has authorized posting them there.
+If you are having problems with either of these, you can also contact your property manager.